mjosaarinen/pqcbench/README.md

 to make them run yet.
 There are problems especially with candidates that use the NTL library.

-Performance testing is useful an useful feature, but not the primary function of this testing suite.
+Performance testing is a useful feature, but not the primary function of this testing suite.
 The idea is to enable researchers to perform automated testing of other properties across *all* candidates with reasonable ease.
 Properties such as time variance, statistical properties of ciphertext, decryption failure rate, and non-malleability of ciphertext are of particular